by Sam Kriss

 “Welcome to America’s only Third World city,” said Brandon as we stepped off the bus.

 The stench was overpowering.
 Rotting waste, sewerage, old urine, body odour.
-A tide of litter lapped against the kerbside.
+A tide of litter lapped against the kerbside; one woman was waving her hands idly through it, picking out small items and then tossing them back in.
 The ground was sticky beneath my feet.
+Leaning against an abandoned shop, a man wearing only a stained boxer shorts and a pair of threadbare trousers hanging somewhere above his knees was dangling a long thread of saliva from his lip.
+He swayed it from side to side briefly, and then sucked it back up into his mouth with a satisfied gulp.
 Most of the people that thronged the street stood silently.
 A few chattered continuously in a low mumble.
 Through the day’s haze the brooding grey shapes of the towers to the west could just be made out, monolithic and threatening.

 Brandon followed my gaze.
 “I don’t wanna make this a race thing,” he said.
 “But you gotta admit, most of the folks out here are black.
 And most of the folks up there are white.”